PBR allowing traffic to be assigned to

 set policy route PBR rule 10 set table 'main'

-using the main routing table.
+each other using the main routing table.